antonioillera/HDTpp-src/README.md

 # References

+The following references provide the theoretical content on RDF-TR, HDT, K2triples and their counterparts (HDT++ and k2triples++).

 [1] A. Hernández-Illera, M.A.
 Martínez-Prieto, and J.D.
 Fernández.
 RDF-TR: Exploiting Structural Redundancies to boost RDF Compression.
 In Information Sciences, under review.

 [2] A. Hernández-Illera, M.A.
 Martínez-Prieto, and J.D.
 Fernández.
 Serializing RDF in Compressed Space.
 In Proceedings of the Data Compression Conference (DCC), pages 363–372, 2015.